Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 How does the preference list strategy work for Inner West families?

 You list up to three selective schools in order of preference.
-The system considers you for your first preference first — if your score qualifies, you receive that offer.
-If not, the system moves to your second preference, then your third.
-For Inner West families, a strategic approach might be: Fort Street (aspirational fully selective) → Ryde Secondary College or Strathfield South (realistic partially selective option) → a third school based on your family's circumstances.
-Remember, you can change your school preferences until 5 June 2026.
+The system considers your first preference first — if your score qualifies, you receive that offer; if not, it moves to your second preference, then your third.
+For Inner West families, a strategic approach might be Fort Street (aspirational fully selective), then Ryde Secondary College or Strathfield South (realistic partially selective option), then a third school based on your circumstances.
+You can change preferences until 5 June 2026.

 When should preparation start for the 2026 selective test?

 If your child is sitting the test in May 2026, structured preparation should ideally be well underway by now.
 The strongest candidates typically begin foundational preparation in Year 4 and intensify in Year 5.
-If you're starting in Year 6, focus on diagnostic assessment, targeted skill-building, and timed practice.
-It's not too late, but every week counts.
-Explore our selective practice tests to begin immediately.
+If you are starting in Year 6, focus on diagnostic assessment, targeted skill-building, and timed practice.
+It is not too late, but every week counts.
+The NSW selective practice tests and resources page is a good place to begin.

 How hard is it to get into Fort Street High School?

 Fort Street High is one of the most competitive selective schools in Sydney, consistently ranking among the top selective high schools in NSW for HSC results.
 The school receives a very high volume of first-preference applications relative to available places, meaning applicants typically need to score in the top tier of the NSW selective test to receive an offer.
-Competition is strongest from students across the Inner West, but Fort Street draws applicants from all over Greater Sydney due to its reputation and central location.
+Fort Street draws applicants from all over Greater Sydney due to its reputation and central location.

 Preparing for an Inner West Selective School?